gardenlinux/unbase_oci/example/htop/README.md

 # unbase_oci: Guided Example (htop)

-This guide demonstrates the utilization of the `unbase_oci` tool to construct a *"distroless"* container image for the `htop` utility program.
+This guide demonstrates the utilization of the `unbase_oci` tool to construct a *bare* container image for the `htop` utility program.

 Creating a container image to run htop is a straightforward process, achieved with the following `Containerfile`: